ddemarco5/ddemarco5.github.io/index.md

 7. Program in a memory constrained environment (8k program storage, 512 bytes SRAM)
 8. Watch a cool old red bubble LED display live again

-I'm still actively working on this one and it's taught me a truly incredible amount about hardware and circuit design.

 If I were to do it again I would've spend more time in the prototyping stage (but I'm limited by tools and space), as the first revision had some design errors in some of the more complex things I attempted (hardware debouncing with RC filter circuits, etc).
 I ended up having to frankenstein a portion of the traces and rework the design into something functional without having to rebuild the entire board.